flutter/website/src/docs/get-started/web.md

 run the following commands in a terminal from the root project directory.

 ### Set up
-Currently, you need either the master or dev channel of the Flutter SDK for web support.
-Assuming that you already have the `flutter` tool installed, run the following commands to install the latest version from the beta channel and enable web support:
+Assuming that you already have the
+`flutter` tool installed, run the following commands to install the latest version from the beta channel and enable web support: